Sport in Nottingham: National Ice Centre

 The National Ice Centre consists of two ice rinks, one of which is olympic-sized; the city's links to ice skating can be traced back to arguably its most famous children of recent times, Olympic ice dancing champions Jayne Torvill and Christopher Dean who collected a unanimous 6.0 score at the 1984 Winter Olympics at Sarajevo.
 The NIC is used as a training and competition venue for speed skating, sledge hockey and figure skating and receives an annual grant from bodies such as Sport England to maintain and fund these sports.

 The NIC is the home of the Nottingham Panthers ice hockey team, founded in 1946.
-The team are currently managed by Canadian Corey Neilson who transitioned from a role as player to player coach in 2008.
-Neilson was a 3rd round draft pick (53rd overall) of the Edmonton Oilers in 1994.
-In January 2009 it was announced that Neilson would remain as Panthers head coach for the 2009/2010 season.
+The team are currently managed by Canadian Danny Stewart who coached Newcastle Vipers, Fife Flyers and Coventry blaze.
+In April 2025 it was announced that Stewart would remain as Panthers head coach for the 2025/2026 season.
 There is a thriving junior ice hockey programme which is also based at the centre.
 Since 2001, Nottingham has been the host city of the annual ice hockey Play-off Championship Finals weekend, which attracts fans from many different parts of the country.
 Also calling the NIC home is the Nottingham North Stars recreational ice hockey team.
 Founded in 1989 North Stars are one of the oldest recreational clubs in the country.